Didier Deschamps and Marseille: A Love Story

 It clicked almost instantly for the new coach as the stars aligned.
-The playing staff ran through walls to return better days to a club that eventually saw off Lyon by six points at the head of the Ligue 1 standings.
+The playing staff ran through walls to return better days to the club.
+And that club eventually saw off Lyon by six points at the summit of the Ligue 1 standings.
 Not only did Deschamps mastermind a league finish not achieved in nearly two decades, but Marseille also lifted the 16th edition of the Coupe de la Ligue.
-Marseille’s success in the cup competition snowballed during Deschamps’ reign, as Les Olympiens also secured the 17th and 18th instalments of the now-suspended competition.
+Marseille’s success in the cup competition snowballed during Deschamps’ reign.
+Les Olympiens also secured the 17th and 18th instalments of the now-suspended competition.

-Although still bright-eyed and bushy-tailed in the dugout, Deschamps landed in Marseille in an assured fashion, with the necessary experience to rejuvenate a fallen French footballing giant.
+Although still bright-eyed and bushy-tailed in the dugout, Deschamps assuredly landed in Marseille with the necessary experience to rejuvenate a fallen French footballing giant.
 The new Marseille man had previously spent one successful campaign in Turin, although obtaining the Juventus job under peculiar circumstances.

-In the wake of the Calciopoli ‘match-fixing’ scandal, Deschamps replaced Fabio Capello as Juve geared up for life in Serie B as dramatic events saw them banished to life in the second tier of Italian football.
-Deschamps navigated Juventus back to Serie A but announced his resignation after the season’s final game to Mantova – a disagreement with the Juventus hierarchy being the catalyst for change.
+In the wake of the Calciopoli ‘match-fixing’ scandal, Deschamps replaced Fabio Capello as Juve geared up for life after relegation.
+The most dramatic of events saw them banished to life in the second tier of Italian football.
+Deschamps navigated Juventus back to Serie A but announced his resignation after the season’s final game to Mantova.
+It was a disagreement with the Juventus hierarchy that was the catalyst for change.